This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - the Malaysian Aviation Commission Act 2015 (MACA 2015).

 In terms of enforcement actions, the MyCC has imposed cease-and-desist orders and other corrective orders, as well as financial penalties by issuing proposed and final decisions.
-In 2018, there were two such cases.
+The MyCC’s latest enforcement actions are discussed in detail below.

 Ex officio investigations

-In December 2018, the MyCC revealed it is working closely with the Ministry of Domestic Trade and Consumer Affairs to identify any anticompetitive elements that may occur in the domestic market for chicken eggs, given recent price hikes in the price of eggs.
+In December 2018, the MyCC revealed that it is working closely with the MDTCA to identify any anticompetitive elements that may occur in the domestic market for chicken eggs, given recent price hikes in the price of eggs.
 At the time of writing, the MyCC has yet to issue any statement regarding further developments in this investigation.

 Updates from key cases pursued by the MyCC are discussed below.

 Price-fixing cartels must be stopped in order to protect consumers

 Proposed decision against seven warehouse operators

 In the MyCC’s most recently reported case, the MyCC issued a proposed decision against seven warehouse operators: Regional Synergy (M) Sdn Bhd, WCS Warehousing Sdn Bhd, Pioneerpac Sdn Bhd, Interocean Warehousing Service Sdn Bhd, Intrexim Sdn Bhd, SAL Agencies Sdn Bhd and Prima Warehousing Sdn Bhd for fixing rates for two services (ie, long-length handling and heavy lifting).
 The MyCC emphasised its stance on price-fixing stating that the price-fixing cartel is the ‘supreme evil of competition law which must be stopped in order to protect the consumers’.

 As part of the MyCC’s new policy starting 2020, the amount of the proposed fine was undisclosed to the media pending a final decision being made.